- Microsoft is sunsetting Azure Classic "(not Azure Virtual Desktop (AVD)); - Microsoft Article

 - Save the rule and confirm that DNS is functioning as expected.

-- Disable auto-scale on NFA host pools (in NFA portal, navigate to Servers, find your host pool and select Manage Auto Scale from the drop down menu)
+In NFA portal, navigate to Servers, find your host pool and select Manage Auto Scale from the drop down menu

 - Shut down all old host pools in NFA portal